 Harari defines special operations as “a combat operation that is limited to a small area, takes a relatively short span of time, and is conducted by a small force, yet is capable of achieving significant strategic or political results disproportional to the resources invested in it” (p.
 1).

-For example, he tells of a small group of French soldiers that went on a secret mission in early the 1500s to destroy a single surviving mill that was producing grain for an invading army.
-The operation was carefully planned and executed in a short span of time, and the result was a stunning success.
+For example, he tells of a small group of French soldiers that went on a secret mission in the early 1500s to destroy a single surviving mill that was producing grain for an invading army.
+The operation was carefully planned and executed in a short span of time; the result was a stunning success.
 With the mill destroyed, the invaders suffered a severe food shortage and widespread sickness, and eventually returned home in defeat.

 It’s worth recognizing that special operations differ from quests.
 In The Lord of the Rings, Sam and Frodo’s quest to destroy the ring of power in Mount Doom has a few elements of a special operation, but certainly not all.
 Sam and Frodo constitute a small force that sneaks into Mordor.
 At one point they disguise themselves as orcs, and the two of them achieve a massively important outcome.
 But their quest was long and arduous, not a rapid strike covering a small area.
 (And, I would argue, the cost was great.
 Not only did they suffer physical and emotional trauma, but Aragorn and the armies of Rohan and Gondor had to expend many lives to distract Sauron long enough for Frodo and Sam to succeed.)